HullUni-bioinformatics/Curated_reference_databases/README.md

 - SATIVA
 - post_SATIVA

+In the individual directories listed above of each database, you can find the Jupyiter notebooks `*ipynb` ([for example](https://github.com/HullUni-bioinformatics/Curated_reference_databases/blob/master/12S_Amphibians/fetch_clean_align_tree/Amphib_align_clipping.ipynb)) which you can use them for reproducible analysis

+__Final clean database__

+You can find the final clean database which has been labeled by `*SATIVA_cleaned*.gb ([for example](https://github.com/HullUni-bioinformatics/Curated_reference_databases/blob/master/12S_Amphibians/12S_UKamphibians_SATIVA_cleaned.gb)) in each database

+## Publications
-Here the publications have used the curated reference databases in this repository
+#Here the publications have used the curated reference databases in this repository

 - Hänfling, B., Lawson Handley, L., Read, D.S., Hahn, C., Li, J., Nichols, P., ...
 Winfield, I.J.
 (2016) Environmental DNA metabarcoding of lake fish communities reflects long-term data from established survey methods. _Molecular Ecology_, 25, 3101-3119. ([DOI](https://doi.org/10.1111/mec.13660)) ([GiHub](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016))